|

 parliament, the Verkhovna Rada, when it will vote the medicinal cannabis bill.

-“Dear Sir, we write to you in the hope that during the important debate in your Parliament on
+There are two ways to petition: 1.
+Organizations are invited to sign a petition to Mr. Stefanchuk with the following text:“Dear Sir, we write to you in the hope that during the important debate in your Parliament

 the acceptance of medical cannabis for the victims of the Russian war in the Ukraine, you